rolancon/key-value/README.md

     num = 3//4
     num = -3//4

 which consists of two integers joined together with two slashes, optionally preceded by the minus sign.
-A fraction can be converted to an integer or a real.
+A fraction can be converted to either an integer or a real.

 ### Empty